Last Updated: May 18, 2026

 Are ketamine tablets for depression effective?

 Effectiveness depends on the dose, schedule, and clinical context.
 A substantial body of peer-reviewed research supports the effectiveness of therapeutic-dose, clinician-guided ketamine therapy for depression on periodic dosing schedules.
-No prospective trial has tested a true once-daily low-dose oral racemic ketamine protocol, which is the format used by some commercial daily-dosing providers.
+Only one prospective trial has ever tested once-daily oral racemic ketamine for depression, and it was conducted in hospice patients with terminal illness rather than the general outpatients commercial daily-dosing providers serve.¹⁰

 What is the standard ketamine sublingual dose for depression?